Gunth15/epoll_vs_io_uring_server/README.md

-# epoll_vs_io_uring_server
+# FluxC
-Testing different asynchronous server implementation API's in Linux
+An async runtime written in C inspired by the go runtime/sceduler and rust futures.